Glendon College: Bilingualism

 Glendon College's undergraduate curriculum emphasizes languages, communication, international affairs, and public policy.
 Due to this, the Government of Ontario declared Glendon the country's first "Centre of Excellence for French language and Bilingual Postsecondary Education," in collaboration with Collège Boréal.
 Because of Glendon's bilingual nature, the campus received partial designation as an institution offering French services under the province's French Language Services Act.

 Language skill assessments are given to new students to determine the level needed to take to fulfil Glendon's second-language requirement.
 Students who attain higher levels can either take advanced-level language instruction in their second language, or a discipline course taught solely in their second language.
 In addition, a variety of non-credit classes and programmes are offered by the college to students, faculty and the general public including introductory courses in foreign languages (Arabic, Cantonese, German, Italian, Japanese, Mandarin Chinese, Persian, Portuguese, Romanian, Spanish, Tibetan); indigenous languages in Inuktitut and Ojibway; and professional development courses in English and French.
 Students also have the opportunity to take other language courses available through the Languages, Literature and Linguistics department at York University.

 This bilingual approach to university education is said to be unique in Canada, because all students within Glendon College are required to study both English and French.
 Canada's other bilingual post-secondary institutions, including portions of Concordia University, Laurentian University, University of Alberta (Faculté St-Jean), and the University of Ottawa, often educate students in one language or the other.
 Although each one offers students the option of a fully bilingual education, Glendon is the only institution in Canada where all anglophone and francophone students are required to take at least one compulsory class in their second language, regardless of their initial ability in the language.

-The Université de l'Ontario français was established in April 2018 whose sole instructional language was French to serve francophones in the Central and Southwestern Ontario region.
-The Ontario and federal governments came to a funding agreement for the new university, which could start offering courses to full-time students in 2021.
-Some data suggest that Franco-Ontarian participation rates in university are comparable to that of English speakers, obviating the need for a French-language university.
-Advocates for a university whose sole instructional language is French have suggested that once it begins to accept full-time students, Glendon College should cease to offer courses in French.
+In December 2025, Ontario Heritage Trust unveiled a Provincial Plaque at Glendon College commemorating the 100th anniversary of Glendon Hall and recognizing its pivotal role in advancing bilingual education across Canada.